cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 The connection handshake occurs in 4 steps as defined in [ICS 03](https://github.com/cosmos/ics/tree/master/spec/ics-003-connection-semantics).

 `ConnOpenInit` is the first attempt to initialize a connection on the executing chain.
-The handshake is expected to succeed if the connection identifier selected is not used and the version selected is supported.
-The connection identifier for the counterparty connection may be left empty indicating that the counterparty may select its own identifier.
+The handshake is expected to succeed if the version selected is supported.
+The connection identifier for the counterparty connection must be left empty indicating that the counterparty must select its own identifier.
+The connection identifier is auto derived in the format:
+`connection{N}` where N is the next sequence to be used.
+The counter begins at 0 and increments by 1.
 The connection is set and stored in the INIT state upon success.

 `ConnOpenTry` is a response to a chain executing `ConnOpenInit`.
-The executing chain will validate the chain level parameters the counterparty has stored such as its chainID and consensus parameters.
+The executing chain will validate the chain level parameters the counterparty has stored such as its chainID.
 The executing chain will also verify that if a previous connection exists for the specified connection identifier that all the parameters match and its previous state was in INIT.
 This may occur when both chains execute `ConnOpenInit` simultaneously.
+If the connection does not exist then a connection identifier is generated in the same format done in `ConnOpenInit`.
 The executing chain will verify that the counterparty created a connection in INIT state.
 The executing chain will also verify The `ClientState` and `ConsensusState` the counterparty stores for the executing chain.
 The executing chain will select a version from the intersection of its supported versions and the